SESYNC-ci/sesync-ci.github.io/blog/_drafts/shiny-commitment.md

 author: khondula
 ---

 RShiny and related packages have lowered the bar for making web applications in R without requring knowledge of the languages of web browsers (CSS, Javascript, HTML).
 This also means that sharing your app usually requires finding a platform that can run R code.
-Here are some (non mutually exclusive) options to consider for making your Shiny apps available on the web.
+Here are some (non-mutually exclusive!) options to consider for making your Shiny apps available on the web.

 1. Share the code on GitHub